van Wesel van den Honert

 ● Maryken ∞ Rochus Thomasz van Wesel

-But I find this in the 'Repertorium op de grafelijke lenen in de grote Zuidhollandse Waard, 1276-1650' by J.C.
-Kort about a 'schroodsambacht' (distributing wine and beer) in Dordrecht:
+I assume he had a son Floris Gerardsz and they were our ancestors, because I find this in the 'Repertorium op de grafelijke lenen in de grote Zuidhollandse Waard, 1276-1650' by J.C.
+Kort (link) about a 'schroodsambacht' (distributing wine and beer) in Dordrecht: